I have a complicated relationship with Rowntrees Fruit Pastilles.

 The sweets are available at Tesco stores, and I checked out the nutritional info on the Tesco website.
 Rowntrees Randoms used to have 2.2g of sugar per sweet, and now that figure is just 1.4g.
 Meanwhile, Fruit Pastilles now have 1.1g of sugar per sweet, compared to 2.1g per sweet in the old recipe.
 NHS guidelines are that adults should be eating no more than 30g of sugar a day, so anything that reduces your sugar intake has to be a good thing.

 From my perspective, the sweets don’t taste different to the older formulation, and I think they’re just as much of a sweet treat – with a little bit less guilt.
+Perfect if you’re hoping your kids will eat a little bit healthier this year.

 I am also pleased to report that my reduced sugar Fruit Pastilles contained a pleasing 20% ratio of orange/green pastilles.
 This seems very promising unless you’re the kind of weirdo who doesn’t agree that the orange pastilles are the best Fruit Pastilles…